 The strength which Alentejo wines have today is thanks to tradition and also the modernity of the methods and technology involved in production.
 Towards this excellence, financial help from the European Union was a great contribute.
 But so were the wine cooperatives, a clear example of the mutual aid spirit, a well-known feature of people in Alentejo.

-Apart from getting information, don’t leave without tasting a sample of the best Alentejo wines, to help you choose later, when you enter a restaurant after deciding to go eating in Évora.
+Whatever event or vineyard you try in this region, don’t leave without tasting a sample of the best Alentejo wines.
+This is the best way to help you choose later, when you enter a restaurant after deciding to eat in Évora.
 The pleasure of the meal immediately starts while reading the menu and the wine list.

 It is not by chance that Alentejo wines dominate the top 10 of whites and reds in Portugal.
 Over and over again, they win prizes for the best national wines.
 Alentejo is the leading region in the Portuguese wine market, with more than 40% of market share both in volume and value.

 The only way to prove the facts you have been reading on this page is to taste not one but a whole selection of Alentejo wines.
-Visit a wine cellar.
+To visit Alentejo also means going to a wine cellar.
+Hold an Alentejo event focused on wine!
 You also get to know this region by what you eat and drink.
 Have some nice meals!